-Christian parents angry over trans-inspired World Book Day at son's CofE primary school
+Christian parents withdraw son from CofE primary school's World Book Day

 Christian parents say they were left with no choice but to remove their son from a Church of England primary school's World Book Day events after finding out about the use of a gender identity-themed book.

-Note: Editor's note: This article was updated on 7 March to include statements from the Diocese of Chelmsford and St Mary's Prittlewell Church of England Primary School.